 5. Receive the Lump Sum Cash Advance

 Once the proper credit card processor is set up, the company is ready to receive the cash advance and begin paying the MCA provider daily.
-The initial cash is deposited directly into a business’s bank account.
+The initial cash is deposited directly into a business’ bank account.
 Payments then come directly out of the company’s daily credit card receipts, similar to a processing fee.

 The credit card processing company facilitates the repayment.
-They do this by taking a percentage of the business’s daily receipts and deposits it into the account of the MCA provider.
+They do this by taking a percentage of the business’ daily receipts and deposit those funds into the account of the MCA provider.

-6. Make Daily Repayments From Merchant Account
+6. Make Daily Payments from Merchant Account

-As soon as the cash advance is received, the business starts making repayments in the form of a daily holdback amount.
-The daily holdback amount is based on a percentage of the company’s daily credit card receipts, known as the holdback percentage.
+As soon as the cash advance is received, the business starts making payments based on a percentage of the company’s daily credit card receipts, known as the holdback percentage.
 Payments are taken directly from the company’s merchant credit card account, and businesses should be ready to make payments as soon as they receive the cash advance.

-As long as there is money in the merchant account, an MCA provider will receive daily repayments from the credit card processor.
-The total time to repayment is variable and based on a company’s average daily credit card receipts.
-However, the typical time to repayment is between 12 – 14 months.
+As long as there is money in the merchant account, an MCA provider will receive daily payments from the credit card processor.
+The total time it takes to repay the advance is variable and based on a company’s average daily credit card receipts.
+However, the typical length of repayment is between 12 and 14 months.

 Alternatives to Merchant Cash Advances